Knolo

 Knolo wins

-Native — Minds store documents, tables, images, transcripts with semantic indexing
+Native.
+Minds store documents, tables, images, and transcripts with semantic indexing.

-Tables for structured data; document storage requires third-party app connections
+Tables for structured rows.
+Document storage requires third-party app connections.

 Zapier wins

-Space scoping, role-based access; audit and governance features less mature than Zapier
+Space scoping and role-based access.
+Audit and log-streaming features less mature than Zapier.

-Workspaces, Action Restrictions, AI Guardrails, log streaming (Datadog/Splunk), SCIM, SOC 2 Type II, single audit trail across MCP/SDK/Zaps
+Workspaces, Action Restrictions, AI Guardrails, log streaming (Datadog, Splunk), SCIM, SOC 2 Type II, single audit trail across MCP, SDK, and Zaps.

 MCP and developer surface